os11k/os11k.github.io/_posts/2016-02-27-how-to-secure-freeswitch-with-iptables.markdown

 COMMIT
 {% endhighlight %}

-1) Check rules above, line 8, change 1.2.3.4 to your office network ip.
+1) In rules above, line 8, change 1.2.3.4 to your office network ip.

 2) In rules above I'm assuming that Freeswitch is using default RTP ports 16384-32768.
 You can check what ports is used in `/usr/local/freeswitch/conf/autoload_configs/switch.conf.xml` if no ports are set, then it is default ports, what we are using in above rules.